 - purchasing supplies and materials to reduce the risk of transmission, such as personal protective equipment for staff;

 - increasing the frequency of cleaning with disinfectants in high traffic areas;

 - securing sufficient accommodation to quarantine individuals infected;

 - purchasing beds and physical barriers to place between beds in newly purposed facilities; and

 - staff hours to operate these new facilities.

-Deadline for applications in any calendar year is typically March 31st, or the last weekday of March.
+Deadline for applications in any calendar year is March 31st.

 Projects NOT Eligible: